AllTeamPanda/PandaX_Userbot/README.md

    </p>

-Panda_Userbot is a modular Telegram userbot runs on Python3 with the following databases!, better use MongoDb or Redis databases:
+Panda_Userbot is a modular Telegram userbot runs on Python3 with the following databases, better use MongoDb or Redis databases:
 -  `For SQLDB`
 Value °DATABASE_URL - Get it from
  <p align="center"><a href="https://elephantsql.com/"><img src="https://img.shields.io/badge/postgres%20elephantsql-black?style=for-the-badge&logo=postgresql" width="200"" /></a></p>